JONSASSE/432-2018/slides/class25/README.md

 - Zero inflated Poisson Regression / Poisson Regression and other methods for count outcomes
 - Data Visualization

-### Do you have any advice for prospective students in next year's 431-432 sequence?

-- Pay attention to interpretations of models.
-- Google and Dr. Love's notes/powerpoints are your best friends!
-Never hesitate to google something that is sending you an error because chances are someone has asked about it (and risked getting flamed at) on StackOverflow.
-Good luck-learn lots and have fun!
-- Definitely take the Intro to R course.
-I had not coded anything (beyond simple basic in 9th grade--1982-83) before I took that class last summer.
-Without it, I think 431 would have killed me.
-Understanding a bit about what the code is trying to do was INCREDIBLY helpful!
-- Taking 406 in the summer prior to starting the course so that you are familiar with R is extremely helpful.
-- I would maybe provide students some of the "required reading" ahead of time--they may not do it, but I found the R4DS readings to be really helpful and they probably would provide some orientation at the beginning of the class.
-- start assignments and project early.
-- Tell them it couldn't hurt if they learned the basics of base R (how it stores data, the different kinds of objects, etc.) and maybe Rmarkdown as well.
-Obviously, many wouldn't know where to start, but some eager beavers may benefit from this.
-- Utilize office hours and 431 help as much as you can!
-- I would recommend they do the easy (and free) "Introduction to R" at datacamp.
-Learning how to use R is the hardest part of the course, and arguably the most important.
-- I would advise them to do some basic R tutorials before the course starts.
-I hadn't had any experience with R and it made the first few assignments much more difficult, purely because of the software basics I didn't understand.
-- My advice would be not to procrastinate on the projects (especially for 431, since things were very busy towards the end of the semester).
-It was very advantageous to have them done earlier than the due date to help with time management for other things that were due (homework, quiz, etc).
-- It's really an amazing course, thanks so much
-- They are very useful coursers and they will spend you some time to complete.
-If you are busy with other things, you may reschedule your plan.
-- read the notes more
-- The course is very labor intensive and you learn a lot.
-You must go through the notes thoroughly before and after each class.
-It helps.
-- let them know that it's a time consuming series- probably more than the rest of the other classes combined (while taking 2-3 other classes, 1 being a seminar)...but that it's well worth the time and effort
-- I would recommend looking at resources online about how to simply tidy data.
-So much time and energy could have been saved by knowing - more basic data tidying concepts for me.
-- Taking 480 helps getting the basic mathematical background for the applications in 431 and 432 (mostly 431)
-- To start working on the assignments with enough time ahead.
-Use all the resources available to clarify doubs even if you think they are silly, getting familiar with R is challenging.
-- Starting to learn R before they get into the course would be very helpful.
-Particularly base R coding, not just using particular - packages.
-- Just to follow you exactly, specially readme files, then notes and lectures.
-- The introduction to R programming course offered in the summer term was very helpful in preparing for 431/432.
-I think I would have really struggled if I hadn't taken it.
-- Read the notes carefully.
-- Read the class notes on the models that we do not use often (e.g. Poisson)
-- Focus during classes.
-Reading the course note is very helpful.
-- Allocate at least 4 hours a week for homework, readings, catching up.
-Attend every class or at least listen to online audio.
-- It needs a lot of studying.
-- Dr. Love is very helpful.
-His code is useful and he is willing to help with troubleshooting.
-- I found the data camp introduction lessons on R functions/basic data management to be very helpful even near the end of the second semester.
-Providing this resource to students new to R and those who could use refresher before the course begins might be a good idea.
-- Focused on everything in the class
-- Some kind of an Intro to R course is extremely beneficial before starting 431-432
-- Helping them find their data right from the start of the course may ease their burden.
-- Get R, RStudio installed, and start working with R as soon as possible.
-Time and effort is the only thing that helps when it comes to computer Languages.
-Start with Markdown right away, and soon, at least working with git within RStudio.
-Roger Peng has a good intro courses in coursera.
-Jeff Leek also has 2 courses called statistics boot camp that would be good to get the stats frame of mind going.
-- Expect a lot of work outside of class and start projects/assignments early.
-- If you intend to take both courses, make sure you take Dr. Love's section of 431
-- Have a basic understanding of R will help.

 ### What question(s) about the course are uppermost in your mind now?

 1. How do we build the fancy moving plots we saw in class like the one from *Huffington Post*?
 Is it possible in R shiny or are the graphics too fancy for it?